 We are subject to income taxes in the United States and various foreign jurisdictions.
 Significant judgment is required in determining our provision for income taxes and, in the ordinary course of business, there are many transactions and calculations in which the ultimate tax determination is uncertain.
 Our effective tax rates could be materially adversely affected by changes in the mix of earnings in countries and states with differing statutory tax rates, changes in the valuation of deferred income tax assets and liabilities, changes in tax laws or regulations as well as other factors.
 Many countries are considering implementing or have implemented legislation to align their tax law with guidance proposed by the Organization for Economic Co-operation and Development (OECD).
 In particular, the OECD's Pillar Two proposes a global minimum tax of 15% on a country-by-country basis for multinational enterprises (MNEs) which have annual global revenue exceeding Euro (EUR) 750 million.
 The implementation of Pillar Two, which became effective in many countries on January 1, 2024, in countries in which we operate may adversely impact our effective tax rates.
 We have evaluated and will continue to evaluate the impact of Pillar Two as the countries in which we operate issue new guidance and regulations.
-Our tax determinations are regularly subject to audit by tax authorities, and developments in those audits could also adversely affect our income tax provisions, which could materially adversely affect our business, financial condition, and results of operations.
+Our tax determinations are regularly subject to audit by tax authorities, and developments in those audits could also adversely affect our income tax provision.
+Although we believe that our tax estimates are reasonable, the final determination of tax audits or tax disputes may be different from what is reflected in our historical income tax provisions, which could materially adversely affect our business, financial condition, and results of operations.